Projections of Higher Dimensional Subspaces and Generalized Multiview Varieties: Introduction

+We call the Zariski closure of this map the \textit{(photographic) multiview variety} $\mathcal M_{\Ca,k}$.
+We may informally think of the multiview variety as the set of all possible simultaneous pictures taken of $k$-planes by $\Ca$.
 For many purposes, one can equivalently study \textit{geometric} multiview varieties, as opposed to photographic ones.
 These describe the geometry of the light rays, without specifying how those rays are captured by a camera into an image.
-The distinction between photographic and geometric multiview varieties was established in \cite{ponce2017congruences}.
 A \textit{geometric camera} is a subspace $c$ in $\PP^N$, which defines for appropriate $k$ a rational map $\Gr(k,\PP^N)\dashrightarrow \Gr(\dim c+k+1,\PP^N)$ via $P\mapsto c\vee P$, where $\vee$ denotes the join of subspaces.
 Given a \textit{center arrangement} $\ca$ consisting of subspaces $c_i$ of $\PP^N$ with $\dim c_i\le N-k-1$, the map \eqref{eq: Map Joint} can, from the geometric point of view, be rewritten as